Kaung-HtetKyaw/pathfinding-visualizer/README.md

 I built this visualizer because i was inspired by Clement Mihailescu's [The Projects that got me into google video](https://youtu.be/n4t_-NjY_Sg) and I always wanted to implement algorithms and data structures into real life projects.

+If you want to see the source code of the more generic versions of algorithms implemented in this porject, you can get it here: [https://github.com/Kaung-HtetKyaw/Algorithm-Javascript-Implementation](https://github.com/Kaung-HtetKyaw/Algorithm-Javascript-Implementation)

 > Binary Heap is used as a Priority Queue for Dijkstra, A\* and Greedy Best First Search.

 ## The Algorithms